alisaifee/flask-limiter/doc/source/index.rst

                                or ``memcached://host:port``.
 Using the redis storage
                                requires the installation of the `redis`_ package while memcached relies on the `pymemcache`_ package.
-``RATELIMIT_STORAGE_OPTIONS``  A dictionary to set extra options to be passed to the
-                               storage implementation upon initialization.
-(Useful if you're subclassing :class:`limits.Storage` to create a
+                               (For details refer to :ref:`storage-scheme`) ``RATELIMIT_STORAGE_OPTIONS``  A dictionary to set extra options to be passed to the storage implementation upon initialization.
+(Useful if you're subclassing :class:`limits.storage.Storage` to create a
                                custom Storage backend.)
 ``RATELIMIT_STRATEGY``         The rate limiting strategy to use.  :ref:`ratelimit-strategy`
                                for details.